mcarmonabaez/icd10es/README.md

 Thanks to Christopher Ormsby for his input and for letting us be part of this awesome project :hospital:

-Thanks to [Teresa Ortiz](https://github.com/tereom) for her invaluable input :crystal_ball:
+Thanks to [Teresa Ortiz](https://github.com/tereom) for her invaluable guidance :crystal_ball: